Real Madrid: Sergio Ramos’ cold reaction to Florentino Pérez’s’ emotional speech ‘

 Florentino Pérez began by recalling how it was the moment of his signing for Real Madrid 16 years ago: “This act is full of feeling and emotions for all Madridistas and for me, of course.
 It is not an easy day.
 It has been many years with Sergio, many games and above all a time full of intensity, affection and a lot of affection.
 I will not forget that September 8, 2005 when Sergio Ramos arrived at the Santiago Bernabéu to be presented, he said.

-“You were 19 years old, a few games in the First Division and a huge desire to take over the world.
+“You were 19 years old, a few games in the First Division and an immense desire to take over the world.
 It was my first signing of a Spanish player for the first team.
 A boy from Beds with an immense determination to succeed.
 It was not easy, but we were convinced that his arrival was going to mark an era ”, he recalled.

 Sergio Ramos, with a very serious gesture as Florentino Pérez begins to speak, who reads his speech: “Today is not an easy day.
 I am proud of what you have accomplished and conquered, you have been a reference and you are one of the great legends of Real Madrid “. pic.twitter.com/a8wGoDRGla